juhasev/sample-ninja-help/data-variables.md

 Then select all the variable that you wish to assign to that group and click on the **ASSIGN TO GROUP** button on the bottom left.

+### Create a new STANDARD data variables

+Allows you to create STANDARD Sample Ninja data variables.
+These standards are based on LUCID's standard questions.

 ### Create a new data variable

 Hit the **PLUS** button to create a new data available in you panel database.